elastic/terraform-provider-ec/examples/deployment_ec2_instance/README.md

 # Deployment with an EC2 Instance example

-This example code shows how easy it is to build an application's infrastructure using ec2 instances and an Elastic Cloud deployment, while communicating securely using traffic filters.
+This example shows how to build an application's infrastructure using EC2 instances and an Elastic Cloud deployment, while communicating securely using traffic filters.
 The code creates an ec2 instance in your default vpc & subnet, but uses the instance's public IP address to configure a traffic filter connecting it back to the Elastic Cloud deployment.
 Such communication can also be done through this Terraform provider using AWS PrivateLink.